 Welcome to the latest entry in our Bonus Round series, wherein we tell you all about the new Android games of the day that we couldn't get to during our regular news rounds.
 Consider this a quick update for the dedicated gamers who can't wait for our bi-weekly roundups, and don't want to wade through a whole day's worth of news just to get their pixelated fix.
-Today we've got a gorgeous platformer, a humorous take on Puzzle Quest, a Flash mobile RPG, a spiritual descendant of Dig Dug, and the latest entry in the Dracula adventure series.
+Today we've got a unique hexagonal RPG, a colorful space runner, an octagonal twitch game, and a simple but challenging puzzler.

 Welcome to the latest entry in our Bonus Round series, wherein we tell you all about the new Android games of the day that we couldn't get to during our regular news rounds.
 Consider this a quick update for the dedicated gamers who can't wait for our bi-weekly roundups, and don't want to wade through a whole day's worth of news just to get their pixelated fix.
-Today we've got an interesting take on the game-book genre, not one, but two numerical puzzlers, and an old-school top-down shooter.
+Today we've got a pair of graphically-intense puzzlers and a multiplayer party-based combat RPG.

 Raise your hands if you're excited about Guardians of the Galaxy.
 Now put them back down, because this is a text-based news story and I can't see you.
 As usual before a big summer movie, Marvel has released a new mobile game to get fans excited for the upcoming release.
 But what I'm really excited about is the fact that Marvel published the game itself (instead of outsourcing it to Gameloft) without the usual free-to-play trappings.